Configurable Fairness: Direct Optimization of Parity Metrics via Vision-Language Models: Introduction

 \section{Introduction}

-Building upon the success of large vision-language models (VLM) in encoding images and text to a shared latent space~\cite{radford2021learning, jia2021scaling}, there has been a surge in research exploring model capabilities and potential applications.
-Pre-trained VLMs extract semantics from images with natural language instruction\footnote{Also refer to as ``prompt'' or ``description''.} and offer additional information for traditional vision tasks, such as classification~\cite{petryk2022guiding, abdelfattah2023cdul}, segmentation~\cite{wang2022cris, he2023clip}, and feature transformation~\cite{lou2022tecm, dunlap2023using}.
-In this work, we investigate one distinct advantage of VLMs ( using the widely adopted VLM CLIP), in fair model learning: that is, to utilize the similarity measure of image and language descriptions containing sensitive attributes (e.g. socio-demographic attributes like \textit{race} or socioeconomic attributes like \textit{income}) in CLIP embedding space as an attribute information proxy.
-In our proposed approach, the proxy then serves as a regularizar to promote model performance equity across attribute groups.

 The ethical examination of machine learning systems is gaining increasing importance based on findings from real-world deployment of models.
-One aspect of this challenge is that models will fit well specific to training data distributions, and predictions have been shown to be biased towards majority samples~\cite{torralba2011unbiased}.
-Since in reality, data collection with a wide range of representation is resource intensive and very difficult to be free of any biases, it is of great interest to develop model training algorithms to address fairness.
-Early explorations in fair visual recognition have adjusted model outcomes based on sample group assignments~\cite{wang2020towards, gong2021mitigating}.
-Given that obtaining sensitive attribute labels is difficult, approaches without using these labels have been developed, which use auxiliary discovery architectures, like variational autoencoders~\cite{grari2021fairness}, target task predictors~\cite{seo2022unsupervised, chai2022fairness}, or sensitive group predictors~\cite{li2022discover} to detect sample partitions that exhibit inequity in model latent space.
-However, such learning-based methods may not capture the exact attribute which causes the unfairness (e.g. image representations may be grouped according to non-sensitive information such as background and color~\cite{zhang2022correct}).
-Moreover, these approaches cannot perform targeted interventions toward an arbitrary designated attribute.
-Therefore, in this work we are motivated to infer sensitive attributes without the need to learn a separate discovery architecture.
-Instead, we utilise natural language which is cheaper to obtain and is already included in CLIP training data.
-Utilising the language prompt also enables flexibility with respect to how attributes are described.
+One aspect of this challenge is that models fit well specific to training data distributions, and predictions are shown to be biased towards majority samples~\cite{torralba2011unbiased}.
+Since in reality, data collection with a wide range of demographic representations is resource intensive and very difficult to be free of any biases, it is of great interest to develop model training algorithms to address fairness.

-Leveraging CLIP and similar VLM models is challenging because the handcrafted prompt will inevitably introduce ambiguity and could cause sub-optimal cross-modal alignment~\cite{zhou2022learning, ma2024fairness}.
-Therefore, though with the model encoder and embedding space frozen, vision-text retrieval tasks can show different uncertainty levels across objectives and datasets~\cite{upadhyay2023probvlm}.
-Despite these challenges, we show that samples can be clustered based on image and attribute description alignment, which approximates common demographic groups with respect to \textit{gender}, \textit{race}, \textit{age}, and economic status group with respect to \textit{income}.
-We also provide analysis for the types of prompts that result in better differentiation for each attribute.